 How to Deliver GTM

-If you’re already confident you can build a product you can focus on picking a big market and nailing the pain point, the brand, messaging, content, ads, emails, and sales model needed to reach that market.
+With product confidence, shift to go to market execution: choose a large market and perfect the pain point, brand, messaging, content, ads, emails, and sales model needed to reach and convert that market.

 First, it clarifies why you’re launching your product, who it’s for, this stage includes a lot of planning and research.